 The remainder of this paper is organized as follows.
-In Section 2, we review some of the key research results from the sequential and parallel settings and describe our framework for distributed index generation, including mechanisms for building and updating the indexes.
-Section 3 presents the distributed query engine that is used to access the indexed group-bys.
-A performance analysis of our current prototype is presented in Section 4.
-Section 5 concludes the paper.
+We first review some key research results from the sequential and parallel settings and describe our framework for distributed index generation, including mechanisms for building and updating the indexes.
+We then present the distributed query engine that is used to access the indexed group-bys and a performance analysis of our current prototype.